MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 - Example Shortcode: `[gpxview imgpath="Alben_Website" gpxpath="gpx" gpxfile="test.gpx" showalltracks="false" mapheight="400" chartheight="200" dload="true" alttext="" ignoresort="false" useCDN="false" showadress="true" showmap="true" adresstext="Start address" requiregps="true" maxwidth="1500" minrowwidth="480" showcaption="true" eletheme="lime-theme" mapcenter="48.12,12.35" zoom="8" markertext="My Address"]`

 - **ATTENTION** There are Admin Settings without shortcode:
-    - Set Custom Fields for post: Set Custom Fields (geojson, lat, lon, postimg) in post.
-Geojson is for the address shown under the elevation chart.
+    - Set Custom Fields for post: Set Custom Fields (geoadress, lat, lon, postimg) in post.
+Geoadress is for the start address shown under the elevation chart.
 Lat.,Lon. are for the GPS-Coords used for the Overview-Map.
-The custom-fields *lat*, *Lon* and *postimg* are only set ONCE at the status-transition from 'draft' to 'published' only.
+The custom-fields *lat*, *Lon*, *postimg* and *geoadress* are only set ONCE at the status-transition from 'draft' to 'published' only.
 So, if you want to change do 'published' to 'draft' to 'published' again.
+The data is taken from the FIRST shortcode on the page or post, only.
+So the images have to provide GPS-data or a GPX-track has to be used for this FIRST shortcode.
     - Generate Entries in Yoast XML-Sitemap for Fotorama Images: Generate the Yoast XML-Sitemap with the images shown in the Fotorama-Slider.
 Used for SEO.
 Stored in Custom field `postimg`.
 Only tested with ONE fotorama slider per post!
-The custom field is only written it `Set Custom Fields` is checked (="true").
+The custom field is only written if `Set Custom Fields` is checked (="true") and  at the status-transition from 'draft' to 'published'.

 - **ATTENTION** And there are shortcodes without Admin Settings: see the table above.